CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 4. 4th argument - `"20:00"` - this value will get substituted into the message string at the second "%d"

 We can tidy up the assertion even further.
-As we’re reusing the same expressions and values, we should store these in variables and refer to them again:
+As we’re reusing the same expressions, we can store these in variables so we can reuse them and give them more meaning:

 ```js {linenos=table,linenostart=1}
 function formatAs12HourClock() {}